Donor Recognition: When and How to Appreciate Your Supporters

 Conclusion

-While we’re sure that some of these ideas may have already been a part of your repertoire, we hope this inspires you to put them into action or try out a few you haven’t considered before.
+While we’re sure some of these ideas may have already been a part of your repertoire, we hope this inspires you to put them into action or try out a few you haven’t considered before.

 A good online fundraising system can help you bring an excellent donation experience to your donors.
-And, providing a good donor experience has shown to increase recurring donations.
+And, providing a good donor experience has been shown to increase recurring donations.

 Donorbox empowers your donors by letting them manage their donations.
-It also offers you the option to send automated and customized thank you notes to your donors, recognizing their contribution to your nonprofit.
+It also offers you the option to send automated and customized thank-you notes to your donors, recognizing their contribution to your nonprofit.
 Your donors can also donate in honor or in memory of a loved one.

-For more nonprofit tips and resources, visit our Nonprofit-blog.
+For more nonprofit tips and resources, visit our Nonprofit Blog.

 Avatar photo